 Linguine with Green Onion Chicken

-Contributing Writer Marlee
+Contributing Writer Marlee C.

 My neighbor Marlee is back with a new (old) recipe she tried at home from one of her parent’s old Bon Appétit cooking magazines.
 Marlee is new to cooking and has been working on her techniques and repertoire.

 This dish is particularly special to me because it has been in my family for decades now.
 It comes from the June 1989 issue of Bon Appétit magazine.

 My family has subscribed to Bon Appétit for as long as I can remember, and they save every issue they get, making notes of their favorite recipes on the inside.
 My parents have been cooking this recipe for my whole life and last week I decided to try and make it myself for the first time.

 I cooked it for two family members and myself.
 I decided to share this recipe with you today because not only is it super easy to make, but it’s so delicious.
 How can you go wrong with green onions and cream?

 While I found this recipe to be a huge success, I do have a few things I would have done differently:

 - The original recipe says to sauté the chicken breasts whole and slice them afterwards, which I followed.
 My parents later told me that it’s faster and easier to cut the chicken first and then sauté it.
 It took me up to 25 minutes to thoroughly cook the chicken and get it to an internal temperature close to 165°F (the recommended temperature of doneness for chicken), because I had chicken breasts that were very thick.

 - I forgot to season my chicken with salt and pepper before sautéing, and remembered half way through.
 I immediately seasoned, but don’t make the same mistake, season before you cook.
 The salt needs time to dissolve and mingle with the juices from the chicken.